 No matter what has happened, your safety and that of your passengers comes first.
 Even if the other driver is being aggressive towards you, follow these steps before doing anything else:

-• Assess your surroundings: Check the position of your vehicle on the road.
+- Assess your surroundings: Check the position of your vehicle on the road.
 Are you on the edge, or in the middle of a junction?
-If it’s safe to do so, move your car away from oncoming traffic – but only if the damage is minor and no one is injured.
+Move your car away from oncoming traffic if it’s safe to do so, but only if the damage is minor and there are no injuries.Ā

 Avoid confrontation